Joakim-David/GruppeOG/report/report.md

 Our application utilizes an automated CI/CD pipeline to continuously harden the system and ensure vulnerabilities are not introduced during development.

-The pipeline uses four Automated Quality Gates CodeQL, Trivy, hadolint and shellcheck.
+The pipeline uses four Automated Quality Gates CodeQL, Trivy, Hadolint and shellcheck.

 **CodeQL** - our SAST tool, which notified the developers about a vulnerability to Cross-Site Scripting (XSS) attacks caused by unsanitized user input in Request.Query["search"].
 This vulnerability was patched by applying System.Net.WebUtility.HtmlEncode()